McDonald's urban legends: Racism

 Rumors in 2011 proclaimed an image shows a McDonald's sign announcing a $1.50 surcharge for African-American customers.
 This was proven to be a hoax.

 Drugs

-Fake news websites since 2015 have purported that McDonald's restaurants in Colorado are converting children's playgrounds to lounges for on-premises cannabis consumption.
-The story has been disavowed by a McDonald's spokesperson.
+Since 2015, fake news websites have purported that McDonald's restaurants in Colorado are converting children's playgrounds to lounges for on-premises cannabis consumption.
+The story was started on the fake news website Now 8 News.